-This is our sixth rosé from Gamay grapes that result from a grafting and planting project that started back in 2013 in Arroyo Seco.
+This is our seventh rosé from Gamay grapes that result from a grafting and planting project that started back in 2013 in Arroyo Seco.
 2016 was our first harvest from the newly grafted vines and to give them a break, we harvested everything at pretty low brix with the idea of making rosé.
-This is the first year that we have seen somewhat decent yields, about 13 tons off of 5 acres.
-Despite the fact that we planted the block to make red wine, we like it so much for rosé that we mostly continue with that program though we did make 4 barrels of red wine this year for the first time ever.
-With yields still coming in lower than hoped for in 2020, we once again only made rosé for the.
+Despite the fact that we planted the block to make red wine, we like it so much for rosé that we mostly continue with that program.

 The result is a fresh, semi-savory, light wine that should be great with summer and warmer weather or whenever for year-round rosé enthusiasts.

 Continuing our mission and pledge to cut down the carbon footprint of our wines and green our package, this year, we have broke with convention and bottled our rosé in an Antique Green lightweight bottle instead of the flint bottle that the market has grown accustomed to.
 Green bottles contain a much higher percentage of recycled material and their production has a lower carbon footprint.